dvdksn/docker.github.io/content/get-started/08_using_compose.md

 >
 >Removing Volumes
 >
->By default, named volumes in your compose file are NOT removed when running `docker compose down`.
+>By default, named volumes in your compose file are not removed when running `docker compose down`.
 If you want to
 >remove the volumes, you will need to add the `--volumes` flag.
 >
->The Docker Dashboard does _not_ remove volumes when you delete the app stack.
+>The Docker Dashboard does not remove volumes when you delete the app stack.
-{: .warning}
+{ .warning }

 Once torn down, you can switch to another project, run `docker compose up` and be ready to contribute to that project!
 It really doesn't get much simpler than that!